Professor Karin TustingProfessor in Linguistics and English Language

 I have published on accountability paperwork, extending the concept of communities of practice, models of adult learning, creativity in everyday literacy practices, community-based local literacies research, time and the new literacy studies, the legitimation of cultural generalisations through appeal to personal experience, and French text analysis.

-I have a longstanding interest in the field of linguistic ethnography and have been convenor of the Linguistic Ethnography Forum for the past 5 years.
+I have a longstanding interest in the field of linguistic ethnography and was convenor of the Linguistic Ethnography Forum for 6 years.
 I have recently edited the Routledge Handbook of Linguistic Ethnography (Routledge 2019).

 Engagement with material texts, including digital texts, is one of the central ways in which the social world is co-ordinated, shaping people's identities and experiences as well as the social relations within which they are situated.
 I am interested in developing better understandings of these processes through detailed local studies of people's engagements with texts in specific settings, situating myself within literacy studies and linguistic ethnography.
 Most recently, these interests have led me to study workplace paperwork and vernacular learning online.
 Previously I have analysed the role of literacy practices in identity construction in a parish community, and worked in adult literacy research as part of a team exploring relationships between lives and learning.

 I am interested in supervising doctoral students working in literacy studies, including workplace literacies, academic literacies, audit cultures and accountability, digital literacy practices, literacy practices in religious communities, and adult literacy; linguistic ethnography; communities of practice and situated learning; institutional ethnography; and discourse analysis.

 Adults learning new forms of writing